ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 What does happen when $v_2 > v_1$?
 The new $MinusE+$ does not apply nor does any other evaluation rule.
 Subtraction when
 $v_2 > v_1$ is _undefined_.
-Specifically, there is no rule than
+Specifically, there is no rule that
-applies and thus no evaluation is performed.
-When evaluation is not complete and the result is not a value, we say that interpretation is _stuck_.
+applies and thus no evaluation results.
+When evaluation is not complete in this way and the term being evaluated is not a value, we say that interpretation is _stuck_ and the evaluation relation defined by
+$\Downarrow$ is _not total_.

+One way to fix this problem is to simply return $0$ when the result would be negative.
+This fix is captured with the rule $MinusEZero$:

+$$\frac{t_1 \Downarrow v_1,\; t_2 \Downarrow v_2,\; v_1 < v_2}{t_1 \underline{-}
+t_2 \Downarrow 0}\; [MinusEZero]$$

+Evaluation is now total, but subtraction in $AE$ has properties that might prove problematic.  $0$ could be a legitimate subtraction result or it could indicate a problem.
+We call these designated values "magic values" and they often prove problematic.
+An alternative is returning an error value:

+$$\frac{t_1 \Downarrow v_1,\; t_2 \Downarrow v_2,\; v_1 < v_2}{t_1 \underline{-}
+t_2 \Downarrow \bottom}\; [MinusEBottom]$$

+This introduces a new value, $\bottom$, called bottom that represents an error value.
+As a result, $\bottom$ must be included in all other inference rules.
+What is $5+\bottom$?
+Simply defining the result of any expression involving $\bottom$ as $\bottom$ requires new rules for each operator.

+Often the best approach is to simply leave the relation as is and wait until implementation time to deal with errors.
+For now, this is the approach we will take here.

 Understanding the structure of these rules before moving forward is vital.
 They both define antecedents that effectively name the results of other calculations.
 More specifically, other _recursive_ calculations.
 When writing and defining interpreters, recursion is your best friend.
 We needn't think now about calculating the values of $t_1$ and $t_2$, only that their values are calculated the same way all other values are calculated.

 ## Abstract Syntax